 Who to reimburse

-If you offer a QSEHRA plan, then it must be made available to all full-time employees.
-But, you can decide if you want to cover part-time employees or seasonal employees, or employees under the age of 25 (at the start of the QSEHRA year).
-Keep in mind: these are groups of employees you can choose to exclude, but you are not required to.
-(Some employers choose to exclude employees who are under the age of 25, because the ACA requires dependents up until age 26 to be offered coverage under their parents’ plans.)
-Depending on your staff, who you do and don’t include will have a significant impact on your budget.
+If you offer a QSEHRA plan, then it must be made available to all full-time employees; employees can then choose to participate or not.
+But, you can decide if you want to cover part-time employees or seasonal employees, or employees under the age of 25.
+For example, some employers exclude employees under the age of 25, because the ACA requires dependents up until age 26 to be offered coverage under their parents’ plans.
+Depending on your staff, who you do and don’t include in the QSEHRA will have a significant impact on your budget.

 How funds become available

-The last thing to understand about a QSEHRA plan is how funds become available.
-Even though you set an annual contribution limit, funds are available to employees monthly; in some instances you may be able to make the full annual amount available at the beginning of the year.
+The last thing to understand about a QSEHRA is how funds become available.
+Even though you set an annual contribution limit, funds are available to employees monthly.

 What happens if an employee doesn’t submit a request in January?
 Then the money rolls over to the next month.
-So, in February, an individual-coverage employee can request up to $875.
+So, in February, an individual-coverage employee can request up to $908.32.
+It’s important to keep in mind that while unused reimbursement allowances roll over from month to month, they do not roll over at the end of the calendar year.

 Developing your QSEHRA budget and contribution limits